Most Read

 On the other front, recovered metals from e-waste are in high demand.
 They still sell fast for instant cash.

-While members of the GASDA are still working to secure a site outside of Accra, several scrap dealers have acquired lands in residential areas (in Accra), where they engage in informal e-waste recycling.
+While members of the GASDA are still working to secure a site outside Accra, several scrap dealers have acquired lands in residential areas (in Accra), where they engage in informal e-waste recycling.

 The informal e-waste recycling and the pollution associated with Agbogbloshie have not died down.
 Intensive recycling now takes place in multiple locations on private properties all over Accra.